 - Luck – You might have had the most thoughtful, healthy parents in the world or you might have an excellent diet and exercise regimen, and you still get sick… or worse.
 Every outcome has a cause, but that doesn’t mean we have the ability to track down the cause(s) or prevent it.
 Think about how unlucky the children were who may have crawled around in lead-based paint dust prior to 1978; how unlucky the kids were whose bedrooms were sprayed with DDT to keep the bugs away back before Rachel Carson came along; etc..
 What unknown risks are we unknowingly taking today that we’ll look back on in 50 years and say, “wow, that was insane.”

 I fully acknowledge these four uncontrollable factors.
-However, what this article is about are simple, practical steps you can take to make yourself healthier and/or prevent yourself from getting sick.
+However, what this article is about are simple, practical steps you can take to make yourself healthier and avoid getting sick.
 Think of it as helpful tips to do the best you can with the cards you’ve been dealt.
 (No, I’m not going to tell you things like “don’t smoke cigarettes” because I’m going to assume you’re smart enough to know that already.)

 10 Ways To Avoid Getting Sick & Improve Your Quality of Life